vigostudio/mafia/README.md

   Mafia : Will elect one persoin to be killed
   Doctor : Will try to save one person from beign killed.
   Detective : Will get to know the role of one person.

+ ## Mafia - Server

+ Login A user

+ Register a user

+ Join a server

+ Create a server